pirnerjonas/president_speeches/README.md

 - *"What were important words during war and peace peaks?"*

 ### Results ###
-The main findings of the code can be found in the `post.md` file which resembles a blog post.
+The main findings of the code can be found at https://pirnerjonas.github.io/2020/04/07/war-and-peace.html